Torvec/next-level-loot/README.md

 # Loot Vault Next Edition

-The Loot Vault App using NextJS, TailwindCSS, and GraphQL
+The Loot Vault App using NextJS, TailwindCSS, and more!